aMarCruz/jscc-brunch/README.md

+# jscc-brunch

 [![npm Version][npm-image]][npm-url]
 [![License][license-image]][license-url]

-## jscc-brunch

-Adds conditional compilation and variable replacement support to [brunch](http://brunch.io).
+Adds conditional compilation and compile-time variable replacement support to [brunch](http://brunch.io).

-Featuring some of the C preprocessor characteristics through special, configurable comments, [jscc](https://github.com/aMarCruz/jscc) can be used in almost any type of files to build multiple versions of your software from the same code base.
+jscc-brunch is **not** a transpiler, it is a wrapper of [jscc](https://github.com/aMarCruz/jscc), a tiny and powerful, language agnostic file preprocessor that uses JavaScript to transform text based on expressions at compile time.

 With jscc, you have:

-* Conditional inclusion/exclusion of code, based on compile-time variables
+- Conditional inclusion/exclusion of blocks, based on compile-time variables*
-* Compile-time variables with all the power of JavaScript expressions
+- Compile-time variables with all the power of JavaScript expressions
-* Replacement of variables inside the source (by value at compile-time)
+- Replacement of variables in the sources, by its value at compile-time
-* Source Map support

-jscc is **not** a minifier tool, it only does well that it does...
+- Sourcemap support, useful for JavaScript sources.
+- TypeScript v3 definitions

 **IMPORTANT:**